Recipes Nugget Markets Signature Recipes

 Puree the melon, cucumber, vinegar and olive oil together in a blender until smooth.
 Pass through a fine mesh strainer and discard any remaining solids.
 Fold together melon and tomato purees.

 Season gazpacho to taste with salt and pepper.
-Chill in refrigerator for a minimum of 20 minutes before serving.
+Chill in refrigerator for at least 20 minutes before serving.

 Serve cold and garnish with diced shallot and a couple of drops of olive oil.